-Dashbird is a service to monitor, debug and improve your lambda functions.
-It’s tailor made to help develop serverless apps.
+Dashbird is a service to monitor, debug and improve serverless applications.

 Serverless architecture fundamentally changes how we build, deploy and maintain software.
-Although AWS CloudWatch can be used to monitor Lambda functions, for example, it was not designed specifically for it, and Dashbird fills the gaps left by CloudWatch and other traditional tools.
+Although AWS CloudWatch can be used to monitor cloud resources, it was not designed for the challenge.
+Dashbird fills the gaps left by CloudWatch and other traditional tools.

-Track errors in real-time and receive alerts by email and/or Slack whenever things go south in your application backend.
+Track errors in real-time and receive proactive alerts by email and Slack whenever issues are detected in your serverless stack.

 Dashbird automatically detects all types of application errors and exceptions, in every runtime supported by AWS Lambda: NodeJS, Python, Java, Ruby, Go, .NET.
-It also monitors errors related to the Lambda platform and its limits, such as timeout, lack of memory, etc.
+It also monitors errors related to the Lambda platform and its limits, such as timeout, out of memory error, etc.

 Monitor each function behavior with customized policies based on performance and resource usage.

-For example, an incident can be raised when one or more Lambdas start using more than 90% of memory, on average, over a period of 10 minutes.
+For example, an incident can be raised when one or more Lambda functions start using more than 90% of memory, on average, and the situation persists for a period of 15 minutes.

-Dashbird requires zero instrumentation (a.k.a. no code changes), thus your Lambda costs, execution speed, and latency will not be affected.
+Dashbird requires zero instrumentation (no code changes).
+Lambda costs, execution time and speed, as well as latency will not be affected.

-In a handful clicks and less than five minutes, through a CloudFormation stack, we will connect to your AWS account privately and monitor Lambda logs in your CloudWatch Log groups.
-From that on, Dashbird will automatically start monitoring your Lambda apps.
+In a handful clicks and less than five minutes, through a CloudFormation stack, we will connect to your AWS account privately and monitor Lambda logs in CloudWatch Log groups.
+From that on, Dashbird will automatically start monitoring your serverles stack.